TrustLevel/snet_hackathon/README.md

-# TrustLevel's submisstion for the SNET Hackathon
+# TrustLevel's submission for the SNET Hackathon

 Explaination of the our approach: https://www.loom.com/share/1d4c9d1d31454cd78a5daed73eb582ad?sid=2afe32c0-df24-4b79-9e5d-3a44003ac0e2